yingqihao2022/yingqihao2022.github.io/_pages/about.md

 Other related links: [Github](https://github.com/yingqihao2022) / [Wechat](../images/wechat.jpg)

 # 🔥 News
+**2025.09.10:** 🎉🎉 Our work ranked Top 3 for [AutoPET IV Challenge](https://autopet-iv.grand-challenge.org/) and will present at MICCAI 2025.

 **2025.05.02:** 🎉🎉 Our short paper has been accepted by [MIDL 2025](https://2025.midl.io/).

 **2025.02.12:** 🎉🎉 Our paper has been accepted by [OHBM 2025](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4229).